August 8, 2010

 If we are to remain a distinct people it's vital that we strengthen the bonds to our ancestral homeland and to our past.
 We must reject the scourge of rootless individualism that has reached grotesque proportions and return to the idea of an organic community.
 In other words, be a nation and a people in the true sense of these words.
 Only by retaining our historical memory will we be able to forge our own destiny.

 I understand that holidays to Europe are expensive and not always feasible, but if we cannot go there at the very least we can still support individuals and institutions that promote positive cultural initiatives here.
 There are countless things we can do.
 First and foremost, take the time to teach the younger generations.
-Read Giambattista Basile's fairy tales to your children; listen to the overtures of Domenico Cimarosa and classical guitar compositions of Ferdinando Carulli; attend lectures about the philosophy of Giambattista Vico or poetry readings featuring the prose of Salvatore Di Giacomo; visit museums exhibiting the works of Vincenzo Gemito, Salvator Rosa, or the antiquities of Magna Graecia; study our native tongues (Neapolitan, Sicilian, et al.).
-It will instill pride and a true identity.
+Read Giambattista Basile's fairy tales to your children; listen to the overtures of Domenico Cimarosa and classical guitar compositions of Ferdinando Carulli; attend lectures about the philosophy of Giambattista Vico or poetry readings featuring the prose of Salvatore Di Giacomo; visit museums exhibiting the works of Vincenzo Gemito, Salvator Rosa, or the antiquities of Magna Graecia; study our native tongues (Neapolitan, Sicilian, etc.).
+After all, a people who know their history and heritage, and practice their faith and culture, do not let themselves disappear.

 ~ Giovanni di Napoli, August 6th, Feast of the Transfiguration of Our Lord